 The Walt Disney Company brand extension

 Walt Disney, a shy yet visionary man, famously created his first sound cartoon, Steamboat Willie in 1928 (4).
 It featured what was to become the world’s best known mouse.
-In 1935, he went on to create the first full length, animation, Snow White and the Seven Dwarfs.
-In 1955, he opened the world’s first amusement park, Disneyland (in Anaheim, Los Angeles).
+Later in 1935, he went on to create the first full length, animation, Snow White and the Seven Dwarfs.
+Then in 1955, he opened the world’s first amusement park, Disneyland (in Anaheim, Los Angeles).
 To fund this he also diversified into TV programmes, including the Mickey Mouse Club, and live action movies.
-By the mid 1960s, when Walt Disney died, he’d set high standards, instilled strong beliefs in, and established a clear vision for the company, “to make the world happy”.
+As a result, by the mid 1960s, when Walt Disney died, he’d set high standards, instilled strong beliefs in, and established a clear vision for the company, “to make the world happy”.

 This vision has since guided Disney’s “imagineering”.

-1. Brands grow and extend through both evolution (from a core brand feature or promise) or revolution, through R&D to create new-to-world products, and achieve a brand vision.
-Ultimately, reinforcing clear customer perceptions, and thus an ability to answer the question – “what does the brand stand for”?
+1. Brands grow through both evolution (from a brand promise) or revolution, through R&D to create new products, and ultimately realise a brand vision.
+So reinforce clear customer perceptions, and answer the question – “what does the brand stand for”?
 (Figure 8)

-3. Successful brand development springs from many sources; clear insight, a strong creative leader, visionaries, a great R&D department, or a strong brand belief system.
-Any give a clear direction.
+3. Successful brand development springs from clear insight, a strong creative leader, visionaries, a great R&D department, or a strong brand belief system.

 4. Don’t think narrowly i.e. within a market segment, to extend a brand.
-However, do think logically and laterally, to understand customers, and their brand perceptions: to uncover an insight or thread to connect the brand parts, and give long-term brand direction.
-And even if a finding is untrue, it could still unlock extra growth, and easily become true.
+However, do understand customers, and their brand perceptions, and think creatively: to uncover an insight or thread to connect the brand parts, and inspire a clear direction.
+Further even if a finding is untrue, it could still inspire growth.

 5. You are more likely to reveal extraordinary brand extension ideas, through a culture of innovation.
-It’s also possible to do this by hiring folk, who are not hidebound by their previous experience.
-Virgin Atlantic, for example, was created by a team with no airline experience.
+So hire folk who are not hide-bound by their previous experience.

 6. Don’t cannibalise your own sales unless you are making more money i.e. higher margins.